 Either way, it’s another simulcast, on top of SD and HD.

 The drawback, from a purist perspective, is that the encoding into side-by-side or over/under necessarily means that each frame offers less than “full resolution” to each eye.

-Blu-ray Disc, an optical media, does offer full-rez to each eye, which is why you’ll see a big push, later this year, for 3D Blu-ray players and titles.
+Blu-Ray, an optical media, does offer full-rez to each eye, which is why you’ll see a big push, later this year, for 3D Blu-Ray players and titles.
 (Think Avatar in your living room.)